 • commitment to the field

-No academic credit is given for life experiences or previous work experience for any part for the Marriage and Family Therapy degree program.
-Admission is granted to the on-campus program in autumn, winter, and spring quarters.
+No academic credit is given for life experiences or previous work experience for any part for the Marital and Family Therapy degree program.
+Admission is granted to the in-person program in autumn and winter quarters.
 The online program entry term is autumn quarter only.

 Pre-entrance clearance: